kination/cachemyr/README.md

 ## Contribution
-Improvements, bug report & fix, document updates, and ideas are all welcome.
+Improvements, bug report & fix, document updates, suggestions, and stars are all welcome!

 ### Build command:
 ```